 Others would argue that the economic opportunity presented by deeper ties with China must be seized now, and that country's evolution in recent years will make it an appropriate trading partner for Canada.

 Who is right?
 Should Canadians be worried about getting too cozy with China?
-Robin Sears and Tony Keller debate this issue at MLI's Great Canadian Debates on Dec.
-12. Tickets are on sale now!
+Robin Sears and Tony Keller debated this issue at MLI's Great Canadian Debates on Dec 12.
+Click here to watch the video.